2b1q/web3-feeds/README.md

 # Web3 Feeds - Firebase Cloud Function & Telegram Bot

+A simple Telegram bot designed for reading Web3 news, providing quick access to the latest updates from multiple news providers.

 This guide provides instructions for setting up the Web3 Feeds project in two configurations:

 1. **Hosted Solution**: Deploying a Telegram bot on a server.